-This Display 101 article will discuss the digital parallel RGB interface and how the row and column driving signals are generated from the digital parallel RGB interface.
+In this Display 101 article we discuss the digital parallel RGB LCD display interface and how the row and column driving signals are generated from the digital parallel RGB interface.

 TFT panel working principle

-Firstly, let’s introduce you to the basic working principle of a TFT panel.
+First, let’s introduce the basic working principle of a TFT panel.

-An LCD display is composed of an array of liquid crystal segments.
+An LCD display consists of an array of liquid crystal segments.
 The crystal itself doesn’t emit light.
-When there is no electrical field, crystals are organized in a random pattern.
+With no electrical field, crystals organize in a random pattern.
 When an electric field is applied, the crystals align to the electrical field.
 Various strength of electric fields works like a “gate” to pass different intensity of backlight through the crystals.
-When the crystals are aligned perpendicular to the backlight, backlight can’t pass through the crystals.
+If the crystals are aligned perpendicular to the backlight, then the backlight can’t pass through the crystals.

-From the view of electronic structure, an LCD panel consists of a grid of electrical signals.
+From the electronic structure point of view, an LCD panel consists of a grid of electrical signals.
 The pixels are addressed by a matrix where every interaction belongs to a pixel.
-Each pixel is connected perpendicularly to row and column through a transistor.
+Each pixel is connected perpendicularly to the row and column through a transistor.
 When the row and column are selected by an IC controller, the responding pixel at the interaction of the row and the column is enabled or disabled.